 - What is it like to be a graduate student?

-- Sophomore student planning or considering graduate study toward a PhD in one of the Mellon designated fields
+- Sophomore student (or student with sophomore class standing) planning or considering graduate study toward a PhD in one of the Mellon designated fields.

-- US Citizen or permanent resident of the U.S.
+- U.S. Citizen or permanent resident of the United States.

 Application for the Mellon Mays Undergraduate Fellowship is highly competitive.
 Applicants must submit a brief online application and the following supporting documents:

-- Personal Statement Essays (4 essays, 250 words each, typed, double-space)
+- Personal Statement Essays (4 essays, 250 words each, typed, double-spaced)

 - Academic Record (unofficial transcript)

-- Resume that includes extracurricular Activities & Honors/Awards or Resume (Limit 2 pages)
+- Resume that includes extracurricular activities and applicable honors/awards (limit 2 pages)